-On May 15, 2020, we entered into an Exclusive License Agreement, as amended, with a private company, related party (as amended, the "Private Company License Agreement"), under which we granted the private company an exclusive worldwide license to certain CRISPR intellectual property rights and know-how in a defined field.
-As consideration for the exclusive license, the private company issued to us 7,500,000 shares of convertible preferred stock with an estimated fair value of \$7.5 million, which was the price paid for similar shares by another investor, and which was an arm's length transaction.
-This represents a material voting interest in the private company and entitles us to hold one of the four private company's board of director seats and to jointly vote with another stockholder on a second board of director seat.
-As of December 31, 2022, we have appointed one of the four directors of the private company.
-We concluded that the private company is a variable interest entity and that we are not its primary beneficiary based on our representation on its board of directors.
-As the private company's convertible preferred stock is not in substance common stock, we record this investment using the measurement alternative in accordance with ASC 321, Investments - Equity Securities.
-Under the measurement alternative, our investment in the private company's convertible preferred stock was initially recorded at its estimated fair value, but the carrying value may be adjusted through earnings upon an impairment or when there is an observable price change involving the same or a similar investment with the private company.
-As of each of December 31, 2022 and 2021, the carrying value of the investment was \$7.5 million.
-There have been no changes to the carrying value of the investment during the years ended December 31, 2022 and 2021.
-We did not recognize any revenue in connection with the Private Company License Agreement for each of the years ended December 31, 2022 and 2021.
+On May 15, 2020, we entered into an Exclusive License Agreement for Veterinary Therapeutics (as amended, "Edge chRDNA License Agreement") with Edge Animal Health ("Edge"), a private company, related party, under which we granted Edge an exclusive worldwide license to Cas9 and Cas12a chRDNA intellectual property rights and know-how in the defined field of veterinary therapeutics.
+As consideration for this exclusive license, Edge issued to us 7,500,000 shares of convertible preferred stock with an estimated fair value of \$7.5 million, which was the price paid for similar shares by another investor, and which was an arm's length transaction.
+This represents a material voting interest in Edge and entitles us to hold one of the four board of director seats.
+As of December 31, 2023, we had appointed one of the four Edge directors.
+We concluded that Edge is a variable interest entity and that we are not its primary beneficiary based on our representation on its board of directors.
+As Edge's convertible preferred stock is not in substance common stock, we recorded this investment using the measurement alternative.
+As of each of December 31, 2023 and 2022, the carrying value of the Edge investment was \$7.5 million.
+There have been no changes to the carrying value of the investment during the years ended December 31, 2023 and 2022.